 If you’re confident in your writing but struggle with speaking, force yourself to speak aloud for five to ten minutes a day instead, saying anything that comes to mind.

-Learning a language doesn’t have to be hard.
-Use these everyday tips to surround yourself with it, and you’ll be an expert in no time.
+Learning a language doesn’t have to be hard, but it is a long term achievement.
+Use these everyday tips to surround yourself with it, and you’ll be an expert in the shortest possible time.
 Our Rocket Languages courses can help you with that.
 You can sign up to a free trial for all our languages.

 Do you want to know more about how to stay motivated when learning a new language?
-We’ve summarised 9 Ways How To Stay Motivated for you!
+We’ve summarized 9 Ways How To Stay Motivated for you!

 Post by guest blogger Jamie McGhee: Jamie McGhee is a novelist, playwright and aspiring polyglot currently making her way through East Africa with a backpack.